-HEATHER MOORE-KESTER is a Campaign Finance Examiner with the Ohio Secretary of State's Office.
-As part of her duties, Heather examines the campaign finance reports for judicial committees that file with the Secretary of State.
+HEATHER MOORE-KESTER is the Campaign Finance Deputy Administrator with the Ohio Secretary of State's office.
+As part of her duties, Heather examines the campaign finance reports for the statewide judicial committees that file with the Secretary of State.
 When she isn't driving her two children to practices and games, Heather likes to spend time gardening, cooking, and volunteering with various organizations.